In this chapter, you will learn everything you need to know about HTML elements, their structure, and how they build web pages.

 2. Inline Elements

-Used for styling or linking.
+Inline elements used for styling or linking.

-Cannot contain block-level elements.
+Inline elements cannot contain block-level elements.

 Inline Element Examples